Did Kris Marshall Leaves 'Death In Paradise' To Be the New 'Dr. Who?'

 As with all quirky casting decisions, there are some people who think that Marshall will bring something new to the role as Dr. Who, but they are still sad to see Peter Capaldi go.

-But alas, some diehard Dr. Who fans are just happy to see a “ginger” in the role (though Marshall would likely best be described as strawberry blonde on this side of the pond).
+But alas, some diehard Dr. Who fans are just happy to see a redhead in the role (though Marshall would likely best be described as strawberry blonde on this side of the pond).

 In the U.K., bookies had been taking bets on who would be the next Dr. Who, with Kris Marshall having the best odds.